top of page

 Our attorneys have successfully handled many Chapter 7 and 13 bankruptcies across Pennsylvania.
 Our attorneys are ready to evaluate your situation and help you decide whether bankruptcy is the right decision for you.

-Complete the fillable form and send it to us.
-One of our experienced bankruptcy attorneys will reach out to you soon.
+Send us your completed form and one of our experienced bankruptcy attorneys will reach out to you soon.

 Chapter 7 is often called a “straight bankruptcy.”
 You ask the court to discharge your debts in exchange for giving up your property except for “exempt” property which the law allows you to keep.
 In most cases, all your property will be exempt and not be affected by your bankruptcy case.
 You can protect the equity in your home, some cash in checking or savings accounts, a motor vehicle, retirement accounts, jewelry, and many household belongings.
 Property that is not exempt is sold, with the money distributed to your creditors.